fern-api/fern/packages/docs/docs/definition/docs.md

 ## Example of using docs

 Let's say we want to add human-readable descriptions to a type, a service, and an endpoint.
-Docs can be used in Fern generators, including to populate your documentation website, OpenAPI description, or Postman collection.
+Docs can be used in Fern generators, including to populate your documentation website, OpenAPI description, or Postman Collection.

 ```yml
 types: